 Rodents native to Nashville are normally really scared of humans, and they are smart enough to stay out of sight, and do their best to stay out of mind.
 They have an exceptional sense of smell that will tell them when prospective predators are nearby, so they are generally well out of site before you stroll into a room.
 Because of this, you are unlikely to catch them red handed trashing your stuff.

-Nashville Rat Control Procedure: Here are the steps
+Nashville Pest Control Procedure: Here are the steps

 Now that our control team has actually found the hotspots and entry points, we understand exactly how your rats have been getting in and out of your house.
 Before we take any type of extermination action, it’s vital that your rodent control team seals these gaps and openings.
 One of the most successful solutions is to use steel wire mesh.
 This mesh allows important openings like vents to remain open, yet has small enough openings to control wildlife access.
 The mesh we make use of is made out of strong, galvanized steel so rodents can not chew through it.